stavnstrup/wikidev-howto/README.md

     http://localhost:8000/admin/

+Note, that to use the management console in the container, you need to present your credentials.
+The default administrator use the word *manager* for both the username and the password.

 Press the Create button and fill in the *ID* and *Name* fields.
 For the NISP project potential values for id and name could be **nisp12** and **NISP**.

 When the Wiki has been created, you can access it